Frank Keating

+Keating oversaw the execution of 52 people under his term as governor, a record unmatched as of 2023.

 Early life

 Keating was born on February 10, 1944, in St. Louis, Missouri, the son of Mary Ann (Martin) and Anthony Francis Keating.
 He was born David Rowland Keating, but his name was changed to Francis Anthony Keating II when he was two.
 Before he was six months old, his family moved to Oklahoma and settled in Tulsa.
-A practicing Catholic, Keating attended Cascia Hall Preparatory School in Tulsa, graduating in 1962.
+A practicing Catholic, Keating attended Monte Cassino School then Cascia Hall Preparatory School in Tulsa, graduating in 1962.
 Keating attended Georgetown University in Washington, D.C. where he was president of the college student body, an editor of The Hoya, and a member of the Philodemic Debating Society, receiving his Bachelor of Arts in history, in 1966.
 He obtained a J.D. from the University of Oklahoma College of Law, in 1969, where he also was student body president.

 Upon completing law school, Keating began his career in law enforcement.
 The same year he finished law school, Keating was made a Special agent for the Federal Bureau of Investigation.
 Relocated to the West Coast, Keating was charged with investigating terrorism incidents in the area and other various duties.
 After years on the coast, Keating returned to Tulsa to become an assistant district attorney.

 In 1973, Keating, was elected to the Oklahoma House of Representatives.
 He would serve a single term in the House, until 1975, when he was elected to the Oklahoma Senate.
 He would serve in the Senate from 1975 until 1981.
 While in the Senate, Keating became the minority leader.